gustavosouzalima/PoliSonic/README.md

 Feel free to edit or copy.
 If possible, contribute a pull request.

-We hope it helped you in your polyphasic sleep.
+We hope it helped you in your polyphasic sleep, or even as an example of a programming project.
 For being something very specific, not much is found about.